-If you want to hire an agency, or even a freelancer, to help you manage your AdWords campaign, don’t bring anybody on board until you’ve done your homework.
+If you want to hire an agency, or even a freelancer, to help you manage your Google Ads campaign, don’t bring anybody on board until you’ve done your homework.

 61% of PPC ad spend fails to produce a single conversion, your ability to conduct due diligence will determine whether you generate a successful outcome or waste your money.